hideodaikoku/new-eden/README.md

 i saw light
 at the bottom of
 the abyss
-so when i leave
+so when i would leave
-somebody will find
+somebody would find me
 the answer
 ⠎⠏⠗⠊⠝⠛ ⠊⠎ ⠓⠑⠗⠑